 If you like colossal and impressive rock formations like us, than Wied-Il-Mielah is a good alternative.

 On the way from Wied Il-Ghrasi to Wied Il-Mielah we drove along the most winding and breathtaking roads through the countryside of Gozo.
 During the spring when everything is blossoming, this is the ideal place for a bike ride or a brisk hike.
 We kept our eyes peeled and stopped by the road once in a while to take a snapshot.
+From here we also had a great view of the famous Ta ‘Pinu Basilica.
+If you have enough time, be sure to take a look inside.

 Thank you for reading.